arnodeceuninck/radio-playlist/Readme.md

 - Make sure docker-compose is installed
 - Build the docker images with `docker compose build`
 - Run the docker containers with `docker compose up -d`
-- Check the logs with `docker compose logs mnmhits` (or the radio name you want to check)
+- Check the logs with `docker compose logs -f --tail 100`
 - Stop the docker containers with `docker compose down`